-PUBLISHER’S NOTE: At Booklocker.com, we received review requests all the time.
+PUBLISHER’S NOTE: At Booklocker.com, we received book review solicitations all the time.
 Several times in the past, we’ve then received faxes, emails and letters quoting advertising rates.
 Some even “imply” that they won’t review the book unless you buy an ad.
 What I want to know is…if my book is being reviewed, which will bring exposure, why should I buy an ad, too?
 And, if I do buy an ad, it would make the review of my book look fake…like I “bought” the review.
 So, don’t ever buy an ad in a publication that tries to sell ad space to you to complement the review.
 It is, in my opinion, unethical and possibly a scam.

 90+ DAYS OF PROMOTING YOUR BOOK ONLINE: Your Book's Daily Marketing Plan by Angela Hoy and Richard Hoy